Are Older Women Restricted to Teaching (‘Only’?) Young Women? A Close Look at Titus 2:3-5

 Wrong.
 This is foolish.
 The fact that extra-conservative seminaries do not fire female professors (or the seminaries hired them in the first place) shows me that they sense Paul’s words are cultural, not universal.

-In my view we should all work hard to exegete the passages in a way that supports women teachers.
+In my view all of us should work hard to exegete the passages in a way that supports women teachers.
+“Teacher of virtue” may well be a title.
+They may teach people of all ages and both sexes.
 And no, this does not twist the Scriptures, any more than the Complementarians twist the Scriptures (though I believe they often misinterpret them).
-Let’s be generous and let women exercise the five ministry gifts of God, as the Spirit enables them.
+Let’s be generous and let women exercise the ministry gifts of God, as the Spirit enables them.
 There is nothing in Scripture, properly interpreted, that prevents them.

-On a personal note, this is one major reason why I went from mild or soft Complementarianism / restrictionism to Egalitarianism.
-I turned the kaleidoscope one notch by looking at the historical context, and things got a lot clearer.
-Better exegesis from the experts led me to switch.
+On a personal note, this is one major reason why I went from mild or soft Complementarianism to Egalitarianism.
+I turned the kaleidoscope one notch by looking at the historical and cultural contexts, and things got a lot clearer.
+Better exegesis from the real experts (e.g. Gordon Fee, Philip Payne and Linda Belleville) also led me to switch.

 RELATED